What is Mobile Ecommerce?

 Mobile ecommerce describes online sales transactions processed on mobile phones or tablets.
 These devices interact with computer networks that conduct online merchandise purchases.

-Why is mobile ecommerce important?
+Why is a mobile E-commerce SEO strategy important?

 Mobile continues to play an increasing role in the success of ecommerce.
 By 2021, mobile ecommerce sales are expected to account for 54% of total ecommerce sales.